-The greatest religious festival observed in Greece offers a nice opportunity to experience its long-established traditions, starting with its special Lent menu and finishing with Easter specialities.
-A week before Easter, or the Holy Week, is marked with daily events.
-It all begins with the Saturday of Lazarus when the youngest Greeks go around their neighbourhood singing the hymn of "Lazaros" at every house, and in return receive eggs and money.
+The greatest religious festival observed in Greece offers a nice opportunity to experience its long-established traditions, starting with its special Lent menu and finishing with Easter specialties.
+A week before Easter, or Holy Week, is marked with daily events.
+It all begins with the Saturday of Lazarus when the youngest Greeks go around their neighborhood singing the hymn of "Lazaros" at every house, and in return receive eggs and money.

-On Sunday the streets of Athens are empty and silent.
-The main task for you on Easter Sunday is to get invited to a local household and join the merry celebration at the festive table with lots of roasted lamb and other delicacies, traditional dancing, and fireworks.
-Another amusing Easter tradition is colouring eggs with red paint and cracking them at the feast on Easter Sunday.
+On Sunday, the streets of Athens are empty and silent.
+The main task for you on Easter Sunday is to get invited to a local household and join the merry celebration by the festive table with lots of roasted lamb, traditional dancing, and fireworks.
+Another amusing Easter tradition is coloring eggs with red paint and cracking them during the feast on Easter Sunday.
 Easter dates vary from year to year, so make sure the check the calendar.